JuliaLang/julia/doc/stdlib/base.rst

 .. function:: print(x)

    Write (to the default output stream) a canonical (un-decorated) text representation of a value if there is one, otherwise call ``show``.
+   The representation used by ``print`` includes minimal formatting and tries to avoid Julia-specific details.

 .. function:: println(x)